OpenDDS/OpenDDS/docs/internal/docs.rst

   - Improved logging in some cases. (:ghpr:`1111`) [Rank 0]
   - Unoptimized all code that's not related to pigeons (:ghpr:`2222`) [Rank 0]

-The ranks of items are included in :doc:`/news` and printed out by :ghfile:`docs/sphinx_extensions/newsd.py` when OpenDDS isn't a release.
+The ranks of everything in all news fragments can be viewed in :doc:`/news` or alternatively by running ``./docs/news.py preview``.
 They are there to help someone deciding what the rank of new news item should be.

 One final thing to note is that top level sections, like "Additions", have a fixed rank that can't be changed so they always appear in the same order.